-As shown in figure 5, sales of BEVs are increasing rapidly in all countries that Fastned is currently operational 17.
+As shown in figure 5, sales of BEVs are increasing rapidly in all countries that Fastned is currently operational21.

-$^{\rm 17}$ Source: European Automobile Manufacturers Association (ACEA).
+21 Source: European Automobile Manufacturers Association (ACEA).

-Figure 5: BEV as a percentage of total car sales
+Figure 6: BEV as a percentage of total car sales22

-According to the Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland), there were 404,838 registered BEVs in the Netherlands (Fastned's key market) as of August 2023.
-This marks a 23% increase from December 2022 where the number of registered BEVs was 328,295.
-According to Fastned, reasons for the early adoption of BEVs in the Netherlands include the fact that driving distances in the Netherlands are relatively short (which reduces the range anxiety), the relative large fleet of lease cars in the Netherlands (both corporate and private lease, which has grown from 8,500 private lease cars in 2013 to approximately 239,000 in 2022), government incentives (through the 'bijtelling' scheme) and the quality and availability of the charging infrastructure.
+According to the Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland), there were 494,601 registered BEVs in the Netherlands (Fastned's key market) as of June 2024.
+This marks a 13.6% increase from December 2023 where the number of registered BEVs was 435,540.23 According to Fastned, reasons for the early adoption of BEVs in the Netherlands include the fact that driving distances in the Netherlands (both corporate and private lease, which has grown from 8,500 private lease cars in 2013 to approximately 317,447 in 202324), government incentives (through the 'bijtelling' scheme) and the quality and availability of the charging infrastructure.